Thylacine: Last known individual

-The last captive thylacine, lived as an endling (the known last of its species) at Hobart Zoo until its death on the night of 7 September 1936.
-The animal was captured by Elias Churchill with a snare trap and was sold to the zoo in May 1936.
-The sale was not publicly announced because the use of traps was illegal and Churchill could have been fined.
-After its death, the remains of the endling were transferred to the Tasmanian Museum and Art Gallery.
-The remains were not properly recorded by the museum because the animal had been caught illegally.
-It lay undiscovered for decades until a taxidermist record dated from 1936 or 1937 mentioning the animal was noticed.
-This led to a full audit of all thylacine remains at the museum and the endling's successful identification at the end of 2022.
+According to authors Robert Paddle and Kathryn Medlock, the male captured in 1930 died in May 1936 and was replaced shortly afterwards.
+These authors propose the endling was instead an elderly female captured by Elias Churchill with a snare trap, and was sold to the zoo in May 1936.
+This sale was not publicly announced because the use of traps was, according to these authors, illegal, and Churchill could have been fined.
+After its death, the remains of the female endling would have been transferred to the Tasmanian Museum and Art Gallery, where they were not properly recorded by the museum because the animal had been caught illegally.
+The remains would then lay undiscovered for decades until a taxidermist record dated from 1936 or 1937 mentioning the animal was noticed in 2022.
+Linnard and Sleightholme have criticised this account, as May 1936 predated the species being protected and thus there would be no need for secrecy.
+Churchill only recounted a single, separate instance of catching a thylacine alive during the 1920s, and a report from 1937 noted no reliable wild thylacine sightings for years.

+Hobart Zoo's thylacine, photographed May 1936.
+This is the last known photograph taken of a live thylacine, and the animal pictured has been described as emaciated, lame and in declining health.

+An earlier work by Paddle claims the animal is believed to have died as the result of neglect after being locked out of its sheltered sleeping quarters and being exposed to extreme heat during the day and freezing temperatures at night.
+This account of the animal's death has been widely publicised since, but has been questioned in favour of the animal dying of old age.
+The sleeping quarters of the thylacine exhibit were apparently readily openable from outside, and it was considered a star attraction by the zoo.
+Visitors near the end of the animal's life also described it as mangy, limping, and old, which is consistent with its appearance in the two last known photographs of it from 1936.
+This implies the animal was near the end of its species' naturally short lifespan.

 In May 1968, an individual named Frank Darby, claiming to be a curator at the Hobart Zoo, invented the myth that the endling was called Benjamin.
 Darby discussed the matter with the Victorian naturalist Graham Pizzey, and the account entered the Melbourne press and exploded in popularity.
-Despite being regularly debunked over the years due to Darby never working at the zoo and clearly being unfamiliar with the species, the myth continues to circulate even in modern-day media, with Wikipedia itself repeating the invention.
+Despite being regularly debunked over the years due to Darby never working at the zoo and being unfamiliar with the species, the myth continues to circulate even in modern-day media, with Wikipedia itself formerly repeating the invention.

-According to researchers Robert Paddle and Kathryn Medlock, the Hobart zoo thylacine was in fact a female.
-However, researcher Gareth Linnard states that despite the "Benjamin" invention, the thylacine was male.
-According to Paddle, the animal is believed to have died as the result of neglect—locked out of its sheltered sleeping quarters, it was exposed to a rare occurrence of extreme Tasmanian weather: extreme heat during the day and freezing temperatures at night.
-Linnard argues that it died of old age rather than neglect, due to its valued status in the zoo's collection.